 Roderick kept expecting zombies to leap out at him from beneath the hydrangeas, as he crossed the driveway of the Grimmer Company.
 His nerves were on edge from his numerous encounters with the hungry dead, and from too little sleep, and if he was being honest with himself, from overdoing it with the cocaine.
 But he blamed the Resurrectionists for Rémy’s death, and he would see them pay for it.
 Until then, he would just have to deal with his fraying nerves.

 He jumped again as a shadow moved in his peripheral.
 Just a tree swaying in the wind, he reassured himself.
-The zombie virus wouldn’t have spread to this part of the city yet.
+The zombie virus wouldn’t hav e spread to this part of the city yet.
 Not if the Resurrectionists were hiding out here.
 They would have taken care not to distribute Lazarus in this neighborhood.

 “You don’t shit where you eat,” he muttered, crassly.